UNC-Libraries/ROWR/README.md

 ## Installation

-Add this line to your application's Gemfile:
+After installing ruby, add `gem 'rowr'` to your application's Gemfile or run the following from the command line:

     $ gem install rowr

 ## Usage

-`rowr start`: Start the script, will prompt you for information about the really old site.
+`rowr start` Start the script, will prompt you for information about the really old site.
 While running, you can always prematurely stop the script with CMD+C or CTRL+C.

 `rowr continue` Continue where you left off.